stanislawbartkowski/duplic/README.md

 Several remarks:<br>
 * In the target backup directory, the tools is creating a specific for user *dupl.username* directory.
 Here *dupl.sbartkowski*
-* Full, not incremental, backup every 1 N
+* Full, not incremental, backup every 1 month
 * Important: after every run, the tools is removing all copies older then 2 months.
 Only last 2 months copies are stored.